SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the app id

 FLAGS
   -h, --help                Show CLI help.
-  -j, --json                    use JSON format of input and/or output -l, --location-id=<value>...  filter results by location -o, --output=<value>          specify output file -p, --profile=<value>         [default: default] configuration profile -t, --token=<value>           the auth token to use -v, --verbose                 include location name in output -y, --yaml                    use YAML format of input and/or output --language=<value>            ISO language code or "NONE" to not specify a language.
+  -j, --json                use JSON format of input and/or output -l, --location=<UUID>...  filter results by location -o, --output=<value>      specify output file
+  -p, --profile=<value>     [default: default] configuration profile -t, --token=<value>       the auth token to use
+  -v, --verbose             include location name in output -y, --yaml                use YAML format of input and/or output --language=<value>        ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   get a specific app or a list of apps